The majority of links provided on Two Wheeling Tots are affiliate links. We receive a small commission on sales made through these links.

-Multi-use trailers are best for active families on-the-go, joggers or for those who simply want the cream-of-the-crop.
+Multi-use trailers are best for active families on the go, especially runners or for those who simply want the cream-of-the-crop trailer.
 In addition to having the best quality and performance across all trailers, our top picks in multi-use trailers can easily adapt for bike, stroller or jogging use.

 Thule Cross: Best for Athletes